By Cornelius Frolik

 Staff Writer

-After many years of declines, manufacturing is again driving economic expansion, benefiting more than half of Ohio’s counties that are heavily dependent on the industry, according to a Dayton Daily News data analysis.
+After many years of declines, manufacturing is again driving economic expansion,

 The state’s reliance on manufacturing was detrimental during the Great Recession and its aftermath, when more than one-third of Ohio’s job losses were in that sector.
 But manufacturing jobs are returning, and industry payrolls are growing after many years of declines.